-AILA NSW runs an Advocacy Committee with the following members - Noel Corkery, James Grant, Gareth Collins & Catherine Scheen.
+AILA NSW has an Advocacy Committee with the following members - Noel Corkery, James Grant & Gareth Collins.
 Guests are encouraged to discuss particular issues.
 A new Committee will be formed and members sought as each new executive is created biannually.

 AILA is represented on: